Ford Ranger (Americas): Ranger GT

 Following an initial late-1986 introduction in California, Ford marketed the Ranger GT "sport pickup" option package from 1987 to 1989.
 Offered only with regular-cab trucks equipped with two-wheel drive, the GT initially was offered for short-bed Rangers and introduced for long-bed vehicles during the model year.
 The Ranger GT was available in either red, white, or blue paint colors; chrome trim was painted body color.
 Equipped similar to a Ranger XLT, the interior of the GT featured two bucket seats and a center console.
 For 1988, a ground effects package was added, including a redesigned body-color front bumper (integrating the fog lamps).

-Powered by a 140hp 2.9L V6 (paired with either a 5-speed manual or 4-speed automatic transmission), the Ranger GT was equipped with front and rear anti-roll bars, a limited-slip differential, and performance tires.
-In 1989, the Ford Truck Public Affairs office constructed a one-off prototype, fitting a Ranger GT with a 220hp V6 from the Ford Taurus SHO and a 5-speed manual transmission from a Mustang GT.
+Powered by a 140 hp 2.9L V6 (paired with either a 5-speed manual or 4-speed automatic transmission), the Ranger GT was equipped with front and rear anti-roll bars, a limited-slip differential, and performance tires.
+In 1989, the Ford Truck Public Affairs office constructed a one-off prototype, fitting a Ranger GT with a 220 hp V6 from the Ford Taurus SHO and a 5-speed manual transmission from a Mustang GT.

 After the decision not to series-produce the variant with the SHO V6, the Ranger GT was shelved for 1990.